Skip navigation

 Merryn Constable

-I have held postdoctoral positions at the University of Toronto (Action and Attention Lab, Visual Cognition Lab) and the Central European University (Social Mind and Body Group).
-I completed my PhD at the University of Queensland.
+She has held postdoctoral positions at the University of Toronto (Action and Attention Lab, Visual Cognition Lab) and the Central European University (Social Mind and Body Group).
+She completed her PhD at the University of Queensland.

 • Please visit the Pure Research Information Portal for further information